lisaaxrisaa/jukebox_starter/README.md

      - One Playlist can have many Tracks.
      - One Track can be in many Playlists.
    - Playlist is the relation table for the _explicit_ m-n relation between User and Track.
 4. Seed the database with at least 5 users, 20 tracks, and 10 playlists.
-Each playlist should be owned by a random user and should contain at least 8 tracks.
+Each playlist should be owned by a random user.
+Connect it to a number of randomly chosen tracks.

 ## API